cathysia/Python-Adventure/task-1.rst

 If you have questions, just ask!

-* to help your next step, I suggest you first make a mutiplication table, which have the form like::
+* to help your next step, I suggest you make a mutiplication table first, which has the form like::

       1 * 1 = 1